elastic/elastic-serverless-forwarder/docs/README-AWS.md

 The Lambda function also supports writing directly to an index, alias, or custom data stream.
 This enables existing Elasticsearch users to re-use index templates, ingest pipelines, or dashboards that are already created and connected to business processes.

 The best way to get started is to install the appropriate [integrations](https://docs.elastic.co/en/integrations) via Kibana.
-These integrations set up pre-built dashboards, ingest node configurations, and other assets that help you get the most out of the data you ingest.
+These integrations include pre-built dashboards, ingest node configurations, and other assets that help you get the most out of the data you ingest.
 The integrations use [data streams](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html) with specific [naming conventions](https://www.elastic.co/blog/an-introduction-to-the-elastic-data-stream-naming-scheme) that provide users with more granular controls and flexibility on managing data ingestion.

 ## Inputs